 Sometimes one hears concern of the vintage loop tape that despite using the gentler VELCRO® brand #65 type hooks (compared to the specified #80 alternative), initial use will cause some of the pile on the loop tape to pull away.
 The remedy is simple: these loose fibers can be tidied up by sparsely snipping with sharp scissors and quickly the remaining pile that is left will stabilize and continue to provide adequate peel strength.

-I advise wearing the short watchband by cinching the strap to one springbar first, and then using the second springbar to secure on the strap on wrist as shown in the image below.
+One way of wearing the short watchband is by cinching the strap to one springbar first, and then using the second springbar to secure on the strap on wrist as shown in the image below.
 This way, the second spring bar acts tighter on the loop tape than if the steel loop was threaded directly, and therefore prevents the strap fully opening if the hook and loop closure were ever to accidentally peel apart.
 Also, the springbars are just as secure as if in the traditional two-piece strap and buckle arrangement.

 You can reassuringly feel how secure this arrangement is every time you take off the watch.